Arboga Instruction Books Arboga Milling Machines

 The drills were to be steadily developed and refined during the 1970s, 1980s and 1990s and, even though comparatively expensive, continued to find a market amongst those requiring a high quality, rugged and reliable machine tool.

-In the listing below, a suffix "R" stands for a radial-arm drill.
+In the listings below, the suffix "R" indicates a radial-arm drill.

 Arboga Drills Models ER 830, ER 1830, E 135, E 830 & EST 830

 Arboga Drills Models 2508, 2512, GSM 5012, GM 5012 & GSMK 5012

 Arboga Drills Models 3512 Types GM, G2M, G3M, G4M, RLM & RM

 Arboga Drills Models RLM 3508, RM 3508, ER 125, ER125S, ER825, A2508 & A3008